aryanchandrakar/Step-ca/README.md

 If all the steps were followed as mentioned then the server will provide a link that will allow you to access the interface.
 Along with it an SSH certificate will be issued and added to your SSH agent, with your username and email address as principals.

 ### Server keys and ssh service
-On server machine open up a terminal and now in the /.step/certs directory run the command `step ca bootstrap --ca-url [URL_provided_during_step-ca_initialization] --fingerprint [fingerprint_found_during_start_of_step-ca_server]`.
+On server machine open up a terminal and now in the ~/.step/certs directory run the command `step ca bootstrap --ca-url [URL_provided_during_step-ca_initialization] --fingerprint [fingerprint_found_during_start_of_step-ca_server]`.

-In the *.step/certs* directory, lets create a host using the command `step ssh certificate --host testhost ssh_host_ecdsa_key`
+In the *~/.step/certs* directory, lets create a host using the command `step ssh certificate --host testhost ssh_host_ecdsa_key`
 Choose the first option, and enter the required details.

-Provide the password to decrypt the provisioner key [tartans]
+Provide the password to decrypt the provisioner key (type in the password that you created earlier)

 Once key pair and certificates have been generated restart the ssh service using `sudo service ssh restart` You can check the status of the service using `sudo service ssh status`

 ### Single SSH Sign-On from client to server

-Run the following command in the directory /.step/certs to install root certificate `step certificate install root_ca.crt`
+Run the following command in the directory ~/.step/certs to install root certificate `step certificate install root_ca.crt`

 Now lets now run the command `step ca bootstrap --ca-url [URL_provided_during_step-ca_initialization] --fingerprint [fingerprint_found_during_start_of_step-ca_server]`.